Stantastic/lethal.board-obsolete/readme.md

 - custom pages
 - private messaging & conversations
 - topic & post reactions
+- included minimalistic shop for 'server-perks'
+- donation options/statistics via paypal
 - much more is planned but baby-steps

 ## Tip of the Day
-Ignore all commit messages since they won't make sense right now :sweat_smile:
+-  Ignore all commit messages since they won't make sense right now :sweat_smile:
+-  Please note, this is my first Laravel project and I'm working with a limited amount of time.
+-  Things might not be optimized, logic or perfect... sorry.
+-  There are probably a few ways to avoid authentication at the moment it is still in early stage and needs to be re-written already
 ## Credits
-This project would not be possible without the work of all the other open-source authors:
+This project would not be possible without the work of all the other open-source authors :sweat_smile:

 - [Animate.css](http://daneden.github.io/animate.css/)
 - [Awesome Bootstrap Checkbox](https://github.com/flatlogic/awesome-bootstrap-checkbox)